thepirat000/Audit.NET/src/Audit.WebApi/README.md

   - \{action}: replaced with the action method name.
   - \{verb}: replaced with the HTTP verb used (GET, POST, etc).
 - **IncludeHeaders**: Boolean to indicate whether to include the Http Request Headers or not.
 Default is false.
+- **IncludeResponseHeaders**: Boolean to indicate whether to include the Http Response Headers or not.
+Default is false.
 - **IncludeRequestBody**: Boolean to indicate whether to include or exclude the request body from the logs.
 Default is false.
 (Check the following note)
 - **IncludeResponseBody**: Boolean to indicate whether to include response body or not.
 Default is false.
 - **IncludeResponseBodyFor**: Alternative to _IncludeResponseBody_, to allow conditionally including the response body on the log, when certain Http Status Codes are returned.